Sample handling and data integration

 Validation across platforms

 Some stable metabolites are measured at two or three platforms (methods), but against the same calibrators.
-These metabolites are total homocysteine (tHcy), total cysteine (tCys), cystathionine (Cysta), methionine (Met), tryptophan (Trp), kynurenine (Kyn) and histidine (His) (Figure 2).
+These metabolites are total homocysteine (tHcy), total cysteine (tCys), cystathionine (Cysta), methionine (Met), tryptophan (Trp), kynurenine (Kyn), histidine (His) and trimethylamine N-oxide (TMAO) (Figure 2).
 For these analytes, the above-mentioned software calculates the ratios between concentrations obtained by different platforms.
 Analysis on each platform requires separate pipetting of sample and reagents and separate organization of vials into the sample tray.
 Therefore, analytical errors related to sample identification, handling, pipetting and organization as well as instrumental performance are likely to be discovered as metabolite ratio(s) different from 1.
 This ensures adequate sample handling and logistics but also minimizes the possibility of assay interference.

 Each set of 96 vials contains 6 vials with calibrators, 3 with control plasma samples with known biomarker concentrations and one vial without biomarker (blank, to control for carry over).
 The calibrators are diagonally located (from upper left to lover right corner) across the sample tray to verify positioning of the tray in the autosampler.
 Large stock solutions of plasma calibrator and control plasma are prepared in sufficient amount to last for years, to minimize chance of assay drift over time.
 These stocks are aliquoted and stored at